akretion/ak/README.md

 Install with pipx

 ```
-pipx install -e --spec git+https://github.com/akretion/ak ak --force --include-deps
+pipx install git+https://github.com/akretion/ak --force --include-deps
 ```

 If you don't want to use pipx, you can still use something like this:

 ```
 python3 -m pip install git+https://github.com/akretion/ak --user